China tech firms gain from cyber barbs, Snowden revelations

 “It’s understandable for a country to strengthen its information security and cyber security while maintaining its independence and control,” Lu Zhaoxia, senior vice president of Neusoft told Reuters.
 “In the U.S. and Japan, core systems are all domestic.”

-Based in the northeastern city of Shenyang, Neusoft’s clients include some of China’s biggest state-owned conglomerates such as State Grid Corp of China and the country’s three big telecom operators .
+Based in the northeastern city of Shenyang, Neusoft’s clients include some of China’s biggest state-owned conglomerates such as State Grid Corp of China [STGRD.UL] and the country’s three big telecom operators.

 The latest row between Beijing and Washington has brightened the outlook for Chinese software firms, which have already seen improved sales and share prices since U.S. spying revelations a year ago by Edward Snowden, a former U.S. National Security Agency (NSA) contractor.
 Snowden also claimed the NSA hacked into critical network infrastructure at universities in China and Hong Kong.